About the Institute

 The Ackman & Ziff Family Genealogy Institute at the Center for Jewish History was established in 2007 with generous support from Lawrence and Ronnie Ackman, William and Karen Ackman, and Simon and Hope Ziff.
 The intention was to tap into the vast archival records of the Center’s five historic and cultural partners, in order to assist novice, academic, and professional researchers in reconnecting with ancestors and living relatives.

 Today, the Institute provides access to a wealth of genealogical resources (see below) through the Center for Jewish History’s partner collections and the Institute’s extensive reference collection, online databases, and a variety of research guides for the beginner and the seasoned researcher.

 - An open-stack reference collection that includes how-to books, name dictionaries, gazetteers, historical atlases, guides to translating vital records, newsletters of Jewish genealogical societies, and directories of family history resources around the world.

-- Onsite access to online databases, such as Ancestry Library Edition, Fold3 (formerly called Footnote), Obituaries (ProQuest), American Jewish Newspapers (ProQuest), Biography and Genealogy Master Index, Jewish Data, ProQuest Historical Newspapers (including New York Times and Washington Post), and other subscription genealogy databases.
+- Onsite access to online databases, such as Ancestry Library Edition, Fold3 (formerly called Footnote), American Jewish Newspapers (ProQuest), Jewish Data, World Biographical Information System, ProQuest Historical Newspapers (including New York Times and Washington Post), and other subscription genealogy databases.